msandoval55/pub.repo/README.md

 Get-ChildItem -Path C:\windows\ccmcache -Recurse | Measure-Object -Sum Length | Select-Object @{name='folder size (Gb)';expression={$_.Sum/1gb}}
 ```

-## How to Clear SCCM Cache on Remote Server
+## How to Clear  Cache on Remote Server
 Enter a remote powershell session with the server
 ```Powershell
 #Enter a remote powershell session with the server